fuzziqersoftware/sharedstructures/README.md

 - Modifying complex values in-place will silently fail because `t[k]` returns a copy of the value at `k`, since it's generally not safe to directly modify values without holding the pool lock.
 Statements like `t[k1] = {}; t[k1][k2] = 17` won't work - after doing this, `t[k1]` will still be an empty dictionary.
 - Strings and numeric values *can* be modified "in-place" because Python implements this using separate load and store operations - so `t[k] += 1` works, but is vulnerable to data races when multiple processes are accessing the structure.
 PrefixTree supports atomic increments on numeric keys by using `t.incr(k, delta)`.
 - `t.items` is an alias for `t.iteritems` (and similarly for `.keys` -> `.iterkeys` and `.values` -> `.itervalues`).
 For example, in both Python 2 and 3, `t.items()` returns an iterator instead of a list.
 - HashTable and PrefixTree aren't subclasses of dict.
 They can be converted to (non-shared) dicts by doing `dict(t.iteritems())`.
 This may not produce a consistent snapshot though; see "iteration semantics" above.
+Similarly, IntVector isn't a subclass of list, but unlike the others, there's no easy way to convert an IntVector to a non-shared list.

 ## Thread safety